THE MIRACULOUS MADE MANIFEST IN MINUTES

 Sifu enters the hall with his ever-expansive smile and warmth.

 The course begins.
 Early on, Sifu talks about the miraculous qualities of chi kung practice, and makes reference to the miracle that occurred in Kawasaki when he came in 2007.
-(It concerned Taisije Jean Lie's broken leg and has been discussed on the forum before.)
 The course continues.
 Needless to say, it goes fantastically well.

 Sifu opens the floor to comments and questions for the final time.
 A few questions and comments later, Akiko's father raises his hand.
 At Sifu's acknowledgement, he stands up, and begins speaking at great length in a very polite Japanese that is heard less and less these days.
 What follows is a highly condensed and literal translation of his words: